 ACCELERATE is the first ever natural history research study for Castleman disease patients!
 If you are a patient, we encourage you to get involved and power our research!

-Patients (and family members of deceased patients) can enroll by clicking the button below!
+Patients (and family members of deceased patients) can enroll by clicking the button below (or clicking here)!
 After you provide your name, phone number, and email, please check your email to finish registration.
 If you would prefer, you can also enroll into the study by telephone.
 Please call 215-349-5713 if you are interested.
 Loved ones of Castleman disease patients are not eligible to enroll into the study--We invite all loved ones of Castleman disease patients to join the CDCN community here.

 Have you already participated in the ACCELERATE registration process?